Terms and Definitions: M

 of magic realism.
 Cf. postmodernism.

 MAIAR: Semidivine spirits in Tolkien's Silmarillion.
 See discussion under Valar.

 or a capital letter as opposed to minuscule.

 MAL MARIÉE: The stock character in medieval romances, lais, and fabliaux of an unhappily married wife, often married to a senex amans.
-An example is the female protagonist in Marie de France's Laustic.
+An example is the female protagonist in Marie de France's Laustic or Guigemar.

 Misusing words to create a comic effect or characterize

 speaker as being too confused, ignorant, or flustered to use

 of two polysyllabic words that sound somewhat similar but have